How To Avoid The 7 Most Common Back Squat Injuries

-To stop excessive tension, it’s important that you relax your arms during the barbell back squat.
-You want to secure the barbell but you can do this without forcing the barbell into your back.
+You must relax your arms during the barbell back squat to stop excessive tension.
+You want to secure the barbell, but you can do this without forcing the barbell into your back.
 This will quickly burn out the elbow.
 Instead, practice your squatting form.
 Let the traps hold the bar.
 The hand, wrist, and elbows are just there for security.
-The barbell should be sitting comfortably on your traps and this will be enough to keep the bar in place.
+The barbell should be sitting comfortably on your traps, and this will be enough to keep the bar in place.

 Your hand grip may also cause wrist pain.
-People tend to use either a thumbed grip and thumb-less grip.
-The majority of people use a thumbed-grip on the barbell primarily for that secure feeling.
-For some, thumb grip may turn the wrist and put it in an awkward position where it juts out and back.
-Once you add weight to this, the strain may become too great for the wrist, causing discomfort and pain.
+People tend to use either a thumbed grip or a thumbless grip.
+Most people primarily use a thumbed grip on the barbell for that secure feeling.
+For some, a thumb grip may turn the wrist and put it in an awkward position where it juts out and back.
+Once you add weight, the strain may become too great for the wrist, causing discomfort and pain.

 If the thumb positioning is the cause of wrist strain and pain, give the thumb-less grip a try.
-Simply let the thumb rest alongside the rest of your fingers, forming something of a cupping grip over the barbell.
-This may help to keep your hand, wrist, and elbow all in a straight line and eliminate the discomfort you feel in the wrist.
+Let the thumb rest alongside the rest of your fingers, forming something of a cupping grip over the barbell.
+This helps keep your hand, wrist, and elbow all in a straight line and eliminates the discomfort you feel in the wrist.

-Wide stance squats, for example, require a high degree of external rotation in the ankle, not to mention the required range of motion for the execution of the squat regardless of where your feet are.
-Ankles that are not accustomed to this type of movement will immediately feel like they are being pulled on and a tight feeling will be followed by soreness.
+Wide stance squats, for example, require a high degree of external rotation in the ankle, not to mention the necessary range of motion for the execution of the squat, regardless of where your feet are.
+Ankles that are not accustomed to this type of movement will immediately feel like they are being pulled on, and a tight feeling will be followed by soreness.